alphagov/govuk-prototype-kit-docs/docs/v13/documentation/github-desktop.md

 heading: Store your code online with GitHub and GitHub Desktop
 ---

-GitHub is a way to store code online so you can collaborate with other people.
-It also makes it easier to publish your prototype online with Heroku.
+GitHub is a way to store code online so you can collaborate with others.
+It also makes it easier to publish your prototype online using a hosting service.

 Some concepts:

 - Git - software that stores versions of your code
 - GitHub - a website that shares your code online
-- GitHub Desktop - an app that puts your code on GitHub
+- GitHub Desktop - an app that puts your code on GitHub (so that you can collaborate with others in your team)
 - Repository/repo - a project stored in Git

+If you are new to these concepts, [follow Github’s get started exercise](https://docs.github.com/en/get-started/quickstart/hello-world) or [read the guide on how to set up git using the terminal](https://prototype-kit.service.gov.uk/docs/setting-up-git).

 ## Set up GitHub Desktop